 Do you salivate over luxury trains and the sight of the Canadian Rockies?
 A Rocky Mountaineer rail trip might be for you, but which itinerary should you take?
 Read on to learn more about the different Rocky Mountaineer scenic train routes you can choose from.

-FYI: As a Rocky Mountaineer brand ambassador, I’ve been on assignment on all the routes except Seattle to Vancouver.
-This post is a wrap up of the various Rocky Mountaineer scenic routes, and hopefully answers any questions you may have about these particular train trips.
+As a Rocky Mountaineer brand ambassador, I’ve been on all the routes except Seattle to Vancouver.
+This post is a wrap up of the various Rocky Mountaineer scenic routes, and will hopefully answer any questions you may have about the various luxury train trips.
 All my journeys were sponsored, but the opinions are my own … because I’m opinionated.

 (While in retrospect I’m not sure how bagpiping fits into a luxury train ride through the Canadian Rockies, but it was just after 7 a.m. and too early to question anything as I got ready to head off on The First Passage to the West, one of four Rocky Mountaineer scenic train routes.